Álvaro de Zúñiga y Guzmán: Civil War of 1465-1474

-On October 19, 1469, Isabella marries in Valladolid, without royal consent, Prince Ferdinand, King of Sicily and successor to the throne of Aragon, who undertakes to assist his wife in her succession rights.
+On 19 October 1469 Isabella marries in Valladolid, without royal consent, Prince Ferdinand, King of Sicily and successor to the throne of Aragon, who undertakes to assist his wife in her succession rights.

-King Henry IV harasses Trujillo, but the city refuses to be incorporated into the lordship of the count of Plasencia.
-In compensation, on November 2, 1469, the king grants the count of the village and valley of Arévalo, which belonged to Isabella's mother. Álvaro de Zúñiga takes possession of Arévalo on November 7, 1469, and on December 20 of the same year he receives the title duke of Arévalo.
+King Henry IV harassed Trujillo, but the city refused to be incorporated into the lordship of the count of Plasencia.
+In compensation, on 2 November 1469, the king granted the count of the village and valley of Arévalo, which belonged to Isabella's mother. Álvaro de Zúñiga took possession of Arévalo on 7 November 1469, and on 20 December that year he received the title duke of Arévalo.

-Henry IV reinstitutes his daughter Joanna as his legitimate successor on July 26, 1470, and on July 26, 1470, the infanta Joanna is promised in marriage to the duke of Guyenne, brother of King Louis XI of France, who undertakes to support Joanna's succession rights.
-The duke of Guyenne dies on May 25, 1472.
+Henry IV reinstituted his daughter Joanna as his legitimate successor on 26 July 1470, and on 26 July 1470, the infanta Joanna was promised in marriage to the duke of Guyenne, brother of King Louis XI of France, who undertook to support Joanna's succession rights.
+The duke of Guyenne died on 25 May 1472.

 In the summer of 1470, Henry IV confirmed the title of duke of Arévalo and granted an annual income to Álvaro de Zúñiga in return for Trujillo not being incorporated.
 At the time it was said, "It has always been the norm of the Trastámaras to make a gold run before the sword, to corrupt before wounding."
 The duke of Arévalo extended his influence in Extremadura, placing relatives in key places.
 He supports the clavero of the Order of Alcántara, Alonso de Monroy, in the latter's uprising against the order's Master, Gómez de Solís, and manages to get the pope to issue a papal bull appointing his son João as Master of that order.
 Another of his sons, Álvaro, obtains the priory of the Order of Saint John of Jerusalem, but since the Marquis of Vilhena, Master of the Order of Santiago and Favourite of Henry IV, had domains bordering the priory, Álvaro de Zúñiga undertook not to help his son, which contributed to his taking the side of Princess Isabella.

 Álvaro de Zúñiga took part in the meeting between the king of Castile and León, Henrique, and Afonso V of Portugal, which took place in May 1472 on the Caia river, between Badajoz and Elvas.
 The meeting had the purpose of a peace treaty that did not materialize.
 In the summer of 1472 the Liga Nobiliaria, now supporting King Henry, had among its members Juan Pacheco, Marquis of Vilhena, and the Duke of Arévalo.
 Juan Pacheco agrees with Álvaro de Zúñiga to recognize the latter's son, Juan de Zúñiga y Pimentel, as master of the Order of Alcántara, in exchange for the renunciation of the duke of Arévalo's rights over the lordship of Trujillo in favor of the marquis of Vilhena.